civican/legisinfo/44-1/bills/C-53/bill_text.md

 ## Supplementary Self-Government Agreements

+### Section 10.1

+  **(1)** If a supplementary self-government agreement is entered into by a Métis government and His Majesty in right of Canada, the Minister of Crown-Indigenous Relations must cause to be tabled in each House of Parliament a copy of the agreement on any of the first 10 days on which that House is sitting after the agreement is entered into.

+  **(2)** After it is tabled, the agreement stands referred to the standing committee of each House of Parliament that normally considers matters relating to Indigenous peoples.

+  **(3)** For the purpose of subsection (2), **Indigenous peoples** has the meaning assigned by the definition aboriginal peoples of Canada in subsection 35(2) of the `Constitution Act, 1982`.

 ### Section 11

-If the Governor in Council is satisfied that the requirements for the coming into force of a supplementary self-government agreement entered into by a Métis government and His Majesty in right of Canada have been met, the Governor in Council may, by order, fix the day on which that agreement comes into force.
+If the Governor in Council is satisfied that the requirements for the coming into force of a supplementary self-government agreement entered into by a Métis government and His Majesty in right of Canada have been met, the Governor in Council may, by order, **no earlier than 30 sitting days after the agreement has been tabled under section `10.1`**, fix the day on which that agreement comes into force.

 ### Section 12